smithhenryd/MinorityMessagesAndDemocrats.github.io/README.md

 This upcoming week, Dr. Kunwoo Park will use the second batch of annotations to improve the text and image-based machine learning models.
 The models will once again be inferred on the entire set of Facebook images and captions; analysis will subsequently be completed using the predicted appeal scores.
 In the meantime, I have been working to construct an analysis pipeline of these predicted image appeal scores.
 So far, my progress has included:

 - Prediction of appeal score from constituent and candidate characteristics (multiple linear regression model)
-- Prediction of election outcome from appeal scores (logistic regression)
+- Prediction of election outcome from appeal scores (multiple logistic regression)
 - Temporal analysis of image and normalized appeal frequency by month and day
 - Analysis of appeal before and after the primary and general elections for each candidate using a paired statistical testing procedure